amand33p/reddish/README.md

 ## Features

-- Authentication (login/register with username)
+- Authentication (login/register with username-password)
 - CRUD posts & comments
 - Add posts in the form of text, link or image
 - Upvote/downvote posts & comments